vroomco8/DataCaseHackathon/scaffol/README.md

 - **Received / Donated toggle** — flip the map between showing where money flows *to* vs. where it originates *from*
 - **Hover tooltip** — hover any country to see its name and total funding at a glance
 - **Click for Country Detail** — click any country to open a full breakdown panel (see below)
-- Rotation is locked so the map always stays north-up

 ---